Artem723/spider-sence-bot/README.md

 MONGO_PASSWORD=<MONGO_PASSWORD>
 ```
 Since node.js doesn't read from `.env` file by default, you will need additional tools for that.
 For example [dotenv](https://www.npmjs.com/package/dotenv) package.

+### Running the bot

+To run you can use even your own machine.
+This server receives events from Telegram using [polling technique](https://en.wikipedia.org/wiki/Polling_(computer_science)).

+So, just open the root folder of the project and type to the shall `npm install` which will install all dependencies.
+This operation should be done only once.

+Then, type `npm run start` to finally run this app.

 ## Credits